mottosso/Qt.py/DOCKER.md

 In order to be able to re-build our images from a certain point in time, we cherry-pick commit SHAs or source archives rather than going for the always-latest version of software.
 We then set up new images as required and add them to our continous integration tests.

-There are two rules for choosing software versions to build:
+There are non-strict rules (guidelines) for choosing software versions to build:

 - No commit SHA can be newer than the commit SHA from PySide2
 - No binding's commit SHA can be older than their respective Qt commit SHA
+- Cmake should probably not be newer than any of the binding sources

 Other noteworthy things: